San Rafael Swell: Geology

 The San Rafael Swell was formed when deeply buried Precambrian rocks faulted, or broke, during the Laramide orogeny, about 60 million years ago.
 These "basement" rocks below the present-day Swell moved upwards relative to the surrounding areas and caused the overlying sedimentary rocks to fold into a dome-like shape called an anticline.
 The resulting structure is analogous to a series of blankets draped over a box.

 Since that time, the relentless force of running water has eroded the geologic layers, resulting in older rocks becoming exposed in the middle of the Swell, and younger rocks exposed around the edges.
 Many of the most impressive landforms are composed of more resistant rocks, including the Jurassic Navajo Sandstone, Jurassic Wingate Sandstone, and Permian Coconino Sandstone.
 The folding is much steeper on the eastern edge of the Swell than in the west, and this eastern edge is referred to as the San Rafael Reef.

-Both the San Rafael River and Muddy Creek drain out of the high Wasatch Plateau and the cut directly across the uplift of the Reef, which marks them as superimposed streams, pre-dating the time of the uplift.
+Both the San Rafael River and Muddy Creek drain out of the high Wasatch Plateau and they cut directly across the uplift of the Reef, which marks them as superimposed streams, pre-dating the time of the uplift.
 Part of the Swell has geographic features that resemble Mars.
 The Mars Society decided to set up the Mars Desert Research Station in the area as a Mars analog for such reasons.